Kingfisher boss Ian Cheshire talks DIY

 And why do you think it failed?

-So what did you learn from the demise of Castorama Germany regarding your new venture with Screwfix?
+What did you learn then from the demise of Castorama Germany regarding your new venture with Screwfix?

 We asked ourselves whether the business model had a point of difference and brought something new to the market, thus giving it a clear advantage.
 We also asked ourselves, whether we could adapt the concept locally.